Metric growth dynamics in Liouville quantum gravity: Introduction

 where $d_{\gamma}$ was shown to exist before the construction of the distance in \cite{DZZ18, DG18}.
 Then, for appropriate normalizing constants $\lambda_{\eps}$ satisfying $\lambda_{\eps} = \eps^{1-\xi Q + o(1)}$, the $\gamma$-LQG metric $D_h$ is given by the following limit

 It is almost surely bi-H\"older with respect to the Euclidean distance and therefore induces the Euclidean topology.
 However, it is almost surely not a Riemannian metric.
-It also satisfies
+It also satisfies, for every conformal map $f : D \to D'$,

 Given \eqref{eq:measure-cov} and \eqref{eq:metric-cov} it is natural to consider two pairs $(D,h)$ and $(D' , h')$ related by a conformal map as

 as different parametrizations of the same \textit{LQG surface}.
 This coordinate change formula, sometimes referred to as ``LQG coordinate change" says that this metric measure space depends only on the quantum surface, not on the particular choice of parametrization.